-Conclusion
+Conclusion s

-• The checking of identification for the sale of alcohol is increasing as focus on the practice is increasing but on average 25% of attempts to purchase alcohol without showing identification are still successful.
-This is good news and suggests that the concerted efforts by the Coalition and the community are beginning to have an impact.

-- More needs to be done since purchases are still possible about 25% of the time. - The greatest success has been with drug stores and supermarkets. - While convenience stores that do not sell gas experienced a drastic decrease in sales in October 2008, the success was short lived.
+- The checking of identification for the sale of alcohol is increasing as focus on the practice is increasing but on average 25% of attempts to purchase alcohol without showing identification are still successful.
+This is good news and suggests that the concerted efforts by the Coalition and the community are beginning to have an impact. - More needs to be done since purchases are still possible about 25% of the time. - The greatest success has been with drug stores and supermarkets. - While convenience stores that do not sell gas experienced a drastic decrease in sales in October 2008, the success was short lived.
 Attempts to purchased alcohol without an ID at convenience stores that do not sell gas were successful 41.2% of the time. - The follow-up meetings with managers have been nearly 100% positive.
 This type of education is critically important to enable managers to provide adequate training for their employees and to reinforce the community's concern about underage drinking. - While it is not required by law that sellers of alcohol check for identification under NC §18B-302 (a), it is a defense under sections d(1) and d(2).
-We suggest that the checking of identification should be considered a "best practice" for retailers to follow. - There needs to be stronger legislation on the state or local level to require identification in retail sales.
+We suggest that the checking of identification should be considered a "best practice" for retailers to follow. - Some clerks ask for identification and then, when one is not provided, none-the-less make sales.
+This occurred in 10 of the 38 sales made.
+This needs to be addressed in training. - There needs to be stronger legislation on the state or local level to require identification in retail sales.
 Given the resource restraints on alcohol enforcement the community would be well-served if identification was required. - Establishments in certain zip codes appear to be more lax in requiring identification.
 An environment scan of these areas and the establishments in them should be conducted to see what may be impacting this difference so that new strategies to address the problem can be developed.